 Why Chill Scone Dough

 Keeping the butter cold and the dough cold is the secret to making flaky, fluffy scones.
-The dough will warm up while mixing it with your hands, so it’s critical to refrigerate the scones for 20 minutes before baking.
+The dough will warm up while mixing it with your hands, so it’s critical to freeze the scones for 30 minutes before baking.

-When to Chill the Dough?: Cut the scones into wedges and separate on a baking sheet, then refrigerate.
-If adding course sugar, an egg wash or heavy cream wash, do that right before the scones go into the oven.
+When to Chill the Dough?: Cut the scones into wedges and separate on a baking sheet, then freeze.
+If adding coarse sugar, an egg wash or heavy cream wash, do that right before the scones go into the oven.

 Your scones might appear small in size when they are just dough.
 They will expand greatly while baking because of the high amount of baking powder.